Sexual Assault and Sexual Misconduct Resources

 The University of Mary Washington policies and educational programs to prevent dating violence, domestic violence, sexual assault, and stalking (and other forms of Prohibited Conduct) are described in UMW’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence.

 Programs vary year to year and are designed to provide comprehensive and collaborative programming among many University departments and community providers.
-Programming includes prevention, education, and awareness that is culturally relevant, inclusive of diverse communities and identies, sustainable, and informed by data, assessment, and effectiveness.
+Programming includes prevention, education, and awareness that is culturally relevant, inclusive of diverse communities and identities, sustainable, and informed by data, assessment, and effectiveness.
 Some of the past programs have included:

 - Bystander intervention – Mandatory for all incoming and transfer students.
 It includes options such as: